Frequently Asked Questions

 Texas State University Office of Veterans Affairs does not certify a student's enrollment status for purposes other than processing GI Bill® benefits.
 CHAMPVA students and the like may verify their enrollment from the Office of the University Registrar’s Enrollment Verification webpage.
 This form is considered official as it bares the University Registrar’s signature and the University seal.
 If you have further questions or concerns regarding your full-time/part-time enrollment status, contact the Office of the University Registrar.

 Hazlewood recipients cannot use their benefits if they are in excessive hours.
 A student is in excess hours if on the first day of term, the student has attempted more than 30 hours (45 if initially enrolled before Fall 2006) over what is required for their degree program.
 GI Bill® recipients can use their benefits; however, VA will NOT pay penalty (excessive hours) fees.
 Visit the Student Business Services website for more information regarding the University's policy on tuition and excessive hours.

 Students pursuing a bachelor’s degree may not have to declare a major; however, only “General Education” courses can be certified prior to the declaration of a major.
 In addition, the student cannot be certified beyond his/her first sophomore semester unless a major has been declared.
 After 45 semester hours of being undeclared, the university will put a hold on your account until you have visited with an academic advisor.

-After you have declared a major, or if you are currently classified as exploratory but would like to update us on your degree plans, you must send an email to firstname.lastname@example.org with your updated status so that we may certify any courses that were deemed uncertifiable given your current nondegree-seeking status.
+After you have declared a major, you must send an email to firstname.lastname@example.org with your updated status so that we may certify any courses that were not certifiable given your current non-degree status.

 Extension of Benefits